dasarpai/old.dasarpai.github.io/_booksummary/2024-12-04-Interview-Jensen-Huang-NVIDIA-Dealbook-Event-2023.md

 ![Interview-Jensen-Huang-NVIDIA-Dealbook-Event-2024](/assets/images/booksummary/7530-Interview-Jensen-Huang-NVIDIA-Dealbook-Event-2023.jpg)

-# Insights from the Interview with Jensen Huang, CEO of Nvidia
+# Insights from the Interview with Jensen Huang @ NVIDIA at Dealbook Event 2023

 ### **Theme 1: The Evolution of AI Computing**
 - **Reinvention of Computing**: Jensen emphasized that AI development isn't just about designing new chips but about a comprehensive reinvention of computing systems, including software, hardware, and networking.